jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_bunkos_quest.md

   </p>

   <p>
     First things first:  I need to find somebody to go with.
 It's Tuesday, and I find out that my girlfriend, Steph, doesn't have to work on Sunday.
 She tells me that she willing to go with me from here in the Philadelphia area to New Britain, CT (where I have never been) for a Rock Cats game.
 That's almost a four hour trip, but it isn't enough to scare me off.
 On Wednesday, I call the Rock Cats to confirm that tickets are still available for the 2:05 game.
 (Mid-afternoon starts are always good since I don't have to leave early in the morning and I wouldn't get home so late that I would need to miss work on Monday.)
 I am informed that they are playing a doubleheader, which starts at 1:05.
-Now [ital]that's[ital] enough to scare me off.
+Now <em>that's</em> enough to scare me off.
 Back to the drawing board.
   </p>

   <p>